cyberagha0/secure-mqtt-pipeline/week-01/README.md

 ## Overview

-Week 1 focused on understanding the architecture of an IoT water-management system and then analyzing its security risks.
+Week 1 focused on understanding the architecture of an IoT water-management system and analyzing its security risks.

 The simulated environment was **The Grand Marina Hotel**, where three HYDROLOGIC IoT devices monitor and control water infrastructure across guest rooms, restaurants, pool/spa facilities, and kitchen/laundry operations.